soulessjesus/AGIX/README.md

 Usage

-To use the AGI chatbot, simply run the main.py file and interact with the GUI provided.
+To use the AGIX chatbot, simply run the main.py file and interact with the GUI provided.
 The GUI has various input fields such as a text input for the user's query and buttons to perform specific tasks such as keyword extraction, sentiment analysis, web search, search result refinement, and text summarization.
 Future Development

 In the future, we plan to add more functionality to the AGI chatbot such as: